netw0rm/atlaskit/README.md

 *You'll need to re `npm install` to restore the links otherwise `npm run validate` will fail due to extraneous packages being installed.*

+Changes to the ESLint rules should be treated like any other package:

+- If you fix a rule, it should be considered a fix
+- If you add a rule, it should be considered a feature
+- If you change / remove a rule, it should be considered breaking

 ##Commit changes
 To ensure that all commit messages are formatted correctly, we use Commitizen in this repository.
 It provides a [Yeoman](http://yeoman.io/)-like interface that creates your commit messages for you.
 Running commitizen is as simple as running `npm run commut` from the root of the repo.
 You can pass all the same flags you would normally use with `git commit`.